y-arjun-y/y-arjun-y/README.md

 ## Projects 🚀
 ### Working on ⌨️
-[ML TicTacToe](https://github.com/y-arjun-y/mltictactoe) - My first Machine Learning project.
-A reinforcement learner that learns Tic-tac-toe. <br>
+[ML Games](https://github.com/y-arjun-y/mlgames) - My first Machine Learning project.
+Using Reinforcement Learning and Pygame to teach a machine how to play classic games (such snake and tic-tac-toe). <br>
 [Convoluted](https://convoluted.netlify.app) - A centralized website for all things Artificial Intelligence and Machine Learning.
 [Repository](https://github.com/y-arjun-y/convoluted) <br>
 [youthree](https://arjunyadav.net/youthree) - A U1-U6 viewer for countries.
 [Repository](https://github.com/y-arjun-y/youthree)